How to Grow Loganberries

 Training

-Gardeners often train loganberries into a fan shape against a fence or wall or trellis or post and wire system.
+Gardeners often train loganberries into a fan shape against a fence or wall or trellis, or post and wire system.

 Pruning

-The gardener should prune loganberries in late summer or fall, after fruiting.
-They should remove the old canes that have already fruited, at the base, and should leave new canes (which look light green) to fruit the next year.
+The gardener should prune loganberries in late summer or fall after fruiting.
+They should remove the old canes that have already fruited at the base and should leave new canes (which look light green) to fruit the next year.
 They should train the new canes on the supports.

-This can be made easy by another method.
+This can be made easily by another method.
 Gardeners should bundle all the new stems grown that year together and tie the bunch to the top wire.
 Once the plant fruits, they can cut the older stems and untie the bundle to let them spread out.

 Propagation

 It’s best to propagate loganberries by hardwood cutting or layering.
-But still, an easier way is to propagate loganberries by taking the benefit of the plant’s natural tendency to develop a new plant from the tip of a stem that touches the ground.
-Such a tip will soon grow roots and new shoots.
-Loganberry plants do this naturally.
-If they are not, one can peg a tip to the ground and once it roots, they can dig up and plant it again.
+But still, an easier way is to propagate loganberries by taking benefit of the plant’s natural tendency to develop a new plant from the tip of a stem that touches the ground.

 Pests and Diseases